mdancho84/test_hugo_fresh_05/content/blog/my-first-blog-post.md

 title = "How I broke into data science consulting"

 +++
-I wanted to share a short post about how I broke into data science consulting.
+I wanted to share a short post about how I broke into data science consulting...

+(actually, I'm just testing out Forestry.io integration)